RuPaul's Drag Race All Stars season 6

 The sixth season of RuPaul's Drag Race All Stars premiered on June 24 and concluded on September 2, 2021.
 The first two episodes of the season aired on the same day.
 On August 20, 2020, VH1 renewed both RuPaul's Drag Race and All Stars for its thirteenth and sixth season respectively.
 On February 24, 2021, ViacomCBS announced the sixth season of the show would move from VH1 to Paramount+, an online streaming service.
 However, the season is still broadcast by the same networks abroad.

 The cast was announced via the RuPaul's Drag Race YouTube channel on May 26, 2021.

 The winner of RuPaul's Drag Race All Stars received a one-year supply of Anastasia Beverly Hills Cosmetics and a cash prize of $100,000.
 Kylie Sonique Love was declared as the winner, with Eureka!, Ginger Minj, and Ra'Jah O'Hara as runners-up.

-Jiggly Caliente, who placed 12th in the competition and later served as a judge on Drag Race Philippines, died on April 27, 2025, due to complications regarding a severe infection.